MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgDismissGroupCalendarEventReminder.md

 ## SYNOPSIS
 Dismiss a reminder that has been triggered for an event in a user calendar.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaDismissGroupCalendarEventReminder](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaDismissGroupCalendarEventReminder?view=graph-powershell-beta)

 ## SYNTAX